rajdeep345/MTLTS/README.md

-# MTLVS: A Multi-Task Framework to Verify and Summarize Crisis-Related Microblogs
+# MTLVS: A Multi-Task Framework To Obtain Trustworthy Summaries From Crisis-Related Microblogs

 This repository contains codes and instructions for reproducing the results for our paper "MTLVS: A Multi-Task Framework to Verify and Summarize Crisis-Related Microblogs".